Aleph Alpha: Description

 Aleph Alpha developed its own AI language model, Luminous, based on its own research and codebase with the architecture of generative pre-trained transformers (GPT) and self-supervised learning.
-Along with the standard functionality all GPT models share, Aleph Alpha contributed some proprietary innovation:
+Its method makes patterns learned by GPT models visible and controllable, addressing the "black box" problem of generative AI.
+As a tool to build and train its foundation models, the HPE Machine Learning Development System is used.